Doctor accused of molesting Olympic gymnasts faces 25 years after plea

 "Larry is disgusting.
 Larry is a MONSTER not a doctor," she wrote.

-Nassar was the longtime team physician for USA Gymnastics with a busy sports-medicine practice at Michigan State University.
-The allegations that have piled up against him over the last 15 months shook both institutions and the sport to the core.
+"Today we heard the truth from Larry," she said.
+"But we have yet to hear the truth from ... officials who kept Larry in power for decades."

+Denhollander was the first of Nassar's patients to go public with allegations, telling the Indianapolis Star 15 months ago that he had assaulted her while she was a club-level gymnast in Michigan.

-One by one, some of the biggest names in gymnastics came forward to say that Nassar repeatedly assaulted them.
+Over weeks and months, more and more women — some of them the biggest names in the gymnastics world — came forward to say Nassar had also preyed on them.
 He was such a respected figure in the gymnastics world that some didn't realize they had been abused until he was arrested.

-At the start of the scandal, sparked by an investigation into sex abuse in the gymnastics world by the Indianapolis Star, Nassar maintained that his "procedures" were legitimate medical practice.
+At the start of the scandal, Nassar maintained that his "procedures" were legitimate medical practice.
 But his defenders dwindled after federal authorities charged him with possession of child pornography — thousands of images found on computer equipment he threw in the trash.

 RELATED: Gymnastics Doctor Faces Accusers in Court